Decision-Oriented Dialogue for Human-AI Collaboration: The DialOp Environments

 \section{The \texttt{DialOp} Environments}

-To instantiate each of these tasks, we release \texttt{DialOp}, an open-source suite of \problemname{} environments. \texttt{DialOp} environments can be used to evaluate models in self-play as in ~\cref{sec:exp-sp}, as an underlying API to build human user interfaces for data collection as in~\cref{sec:data-collection}, or to evaluate models in collaboration with humans.
+We introduce three everyday collaborative decision-making domains formalized as \problemabbr{} tasks.
+To instantiate them, we release \texttt{DialOp}, an open-source suite of \problemname{} environments.
+For each task, we implement a graphical UI to build human user interfaces for data collection (as in~\cref{sec:data-collection}), a text environment to evaluate models in self-play (as in \cref{sec:exp-sp}), and a unified interface between the two to evaluate models in collaboration with humans (as in \cref{sec:exp-human-lm}).
+Here, we describe how we formalize each everyday scenario as a \problemabbr{} problem and implement the environments.

-While other collaborative or task-oriented dialogue tasks are typically evaluated on coarse metrics such as success rate (did the system accomplish the user's goal?)~\citep{li2016deep}, the reward in a \problemname{} provides a \emph{graded} measure of communication success: how close to optimal is the final decision?
-This in turn provides signal on whether models are capable of asking the right questions, sharing the right information, and coordinating efficiently with the user so they can agree on the best course of action---in addition to simply understanding the user's utterances.

-In contrast to other dialogue tasks where evaluation is based on supervised datasets, our environments are also \emph{procedurally generated}: the parameters of the underlying decision problem can be randomized to instantiate new dialogue contexts.
+In contrast to other dialogue tasks where evaluation is based on supervised datasets, we procedurally generate each game by sampling the parameters of the underlying decision problem (e.g. the reward parameters $\theta$) to instantiate new dialogue contexts\footnote{We will use \emph{task} to mean the formal problem setting; \emph{environment}, our code implementation of a task; and \emph{game}, a generated episode or instance with specific parameter settings.}.
+To account for the variance in the difficulty of randomized optimization instances (i.e. for ease of comparison and optimization in future modeling approaches), we normalize rewards to $[0,1]$.
+This generation process enables future work to study how models generalize: e.g. to larger optimization problems (by changing the parameter dimensions) or new domains (by changing the ``theme'' while keeping the underlying parameters fixed).
+We provide more details on environment generation in~\cref{sec:appendix-env-generation}.